pa11y/pa11y-ci/README.md

 The included CLI reporter does not support any options.

 The included JSON reporter outputs the results to the console by default.
 It can also accept a `fileName` with a relative or absolute file name where the JSON results will be written.
+Relative file name will be resolved from the current working directory.

 ```json
 {